ofenerci/HPSC-Fall-2013/lab/hw-07/README.md

 - You can run problems using `P={4,9,16,25,36,64}` processors.
 Note I will only test your code using these P values.
 - The HDF5 files I will be using are similar to the previous assignemnts, specifically using `double` values and a dataset called `DATASET`.
 Please see [this example](https://github.com/ResearchComputing/HPSC-Fall-2013/blob/master/lab/lab-12-file_io/create_file.py) for details on how to create this file.
 - I will be testing your code with any size, yet square, matrix.
 - I will be using your `Makefile` to test your code.
 Please make sure it works.
+	- 'make' must build your code.
+	- The 'make run' command must execute the trail.
+	- We will not be fixing Makefiles or code to make this process work.
+	- There will be no partial credit for failed builds or trials.
 - This assignment will have 10 tests, each worth 15 points:
 	- 5 points for minimum threshold
 	- 5 points for accuracy